 1) Understand the pathophysiology of spinal cord injury (SCI)

-2) Describe the neuroanatomical relationship and effect of SCI for the lungs, skin, bowel, bladder, cardiovascular system
+2) Describe the neuroanatomical relationship and effect of SCI for the lungs, skin, bowel, bladder, and cardiovascular system

 3) Examine the medical management of the most serious and common complications after SCI

 4) Differentiate the sensory, motor, and reflex function for different types and levels of SCI

 5) Identify and structure rehabilitation interventions for incomplete and complete SCI

 6) Recognize adjustments of individuals with SCI and that of their families

 CASE A, PART I